The CaliparI Lab Team

 ASSOCIATE PROFESSOR, Pharmacology

-Dr. Calipari received her PhD in Neuroscience in 2013 in the laboratory of Dr. Sara Jones at Wake Forest University School of Medicine where she studied how self-administered drugs altered dopaminergic function to drive addictive behaviors.
-She then went on to complete her postdoctoral training with Dr. Eric Nestler at Icahn School of Medicine at Mount Sinai, where she used circuit probing techniques to understand the temporally specific neural signals that underlie motivation and reward learning.
+Dr. Calipari received her PhD in Neuroscience in 2013 at Wake Forest University School of Medicine where she studied how self-administered drugs altered dopaminergic function to drive addictive behaviors.
+She then went on to complete her postdoctoral training at Icahn School of Medicine at Mount Sinai, where she used circuit probing techniques to understand the temporally specific neural signals that underlie motivation and reward learning.
 She is currently the Director of the Vanderbilt Center for Addiction Research and an Associate Professor at Vanderbilt University in the Department of Pharmacology.
 Her work seeks to characterize and modulate the precise circuits in the brain that underlie both adaptive and maladaptive processes in reward, motivation, and associative learning.

 See publications from Dr. Calipari: Google Scholar